RAWMIC17/Shopping-App/README.md

-# flutter_application_1
+# Shopping App

-A new Flutter project.
+A new Flutter project consisting of interactive login UI, smooth page transitions, and easy-to-understand/operate UI.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project consists of various segments and resources merged like texts, images, icons, etc. For fluent and beginner's sake, a dedicated floating navigation panel has been provided.
+Nonvibrant colours are used for relaxing and soothing eyes.

+## The release will be soon provided!!!

 A few resources to get you started if this is your first Flutter project: